kodedcoder/simple_shell/README.md

 ## AUTHORS

-This file contains the details of all the individuals that contributed to this shell project. shedu victor
+This file contains the details of all the individuals that contributed to this shell project.

 ## Credits

-All codes written by Mikiyas Bekele and Adam Debalke.
+All codes written by Shedu Victor